>> IMPORTANT CASE LAW: (Case Law decisions courtesy of www.Canlii.org *)

 FREE: 5 MILLION DOLLARS OF NEGATIVE PUBLICITY:

-Litigation threats to silence this site and the case law discovered will get you negative publicity above and the end of the Billion Dollar gravy train of public money and child abuse inflicted by CASs, lawyers and doctors!!
+Litigation threats to silence this site and the case law discovered will get you negative publicity above and the end of the Billion Dollar gravy train of public money and child abuse inflicted by CAS workers, supervisors, managers, lawyers and doctors!!